-You help you clients find the best Medicare plans for their needs, but some of them might need a little extra help.
+You help you clients find the best Medicare plans for their needs, but some of them might need a little extra help paying for their prescription coverage.

-Prescription drugs can be expensive – so expensive that some of your clients might not be able to afford them.
+Even with the 2025 $2,000 cap on prescription drug costs, many seniors find their prescription drugs can be expensive – so expensive that some of your clients might not be able to afford them.
 That can lead to difficult decisions, like having to choose between skipping potentially life-saving medicine or going without other necessities.
+The Centers for Disease Control and Prevention found that 4% of Americans over the age of 65 can’t afford their prescriptions at all, and 3% skipped doses or took less medication than prescribed due to cost.
+This means millions of seniors are risking further health complications due to the cost of their medications.

 Help is available.
 For Medicare enrollees who meet the income and resource limits, the Extra Help program provides low-income subsidies to help with prescription drug costs.
 Make sure your clients know about this program and how to apply.